 Just to address what might be confusing here.
 I am talking about portabella mushrooms but you are thinking about portobello mushrooms.
 Is there a difference between portobello vs. portabella mushrooms?
 Nope, it just depends on who you are talking to.

 Both are just slightly different ways of saying the name for more mature Crimini mushrooms (yeah, sometimes they are spelled cremini).
-Portabellas, or portobellos as the case may be, are both simply criminis that are 3-7 days older and, thus, larger – around 5 inches across.
+Portabellas, or portobellos as the case may be, are both simply criminis that are three to seven days older and, thus, larger – around 5 inches (13 cm.) across.

 How to Grow Portabella Mushrooms

 When growing portabella mushrooms, probably the easiest thing to do is buy a handy-dandy kit.
 The kit comes complete with everything you need and requires no effort on your part except to open the box and then mist regularly.
 Place the mushroom kit in a cool, dark area.
 In just a few weeks you will begin to see them sprout.
 Easy peasy.